benhowell/benhowell.github.com/_drafts/hamster_wheel.md

 </p>

 <p>
-<span markdown="span">[Like other rodents, hamsters are highly motivated to run in wheels][1].</span> Likewise, programmers in the early stages of their careers are highly motivated to run in wheels too.
-Aside from their paid work, they'll dig deep into as many languages, libraries and frameworks they can get their hands on, building stuff using whatever happens to be popular this month and working insane hours either on the job, or at home after work and on weekends until stupid o'clock.
+<span markdown="span">[Like other rodents, hamsters are highly motivated to run in wheels][1].</span> Likewise, as a programmer in the early stages of your career you may be highly motivated to run in wheels too.
+Aside from your paid work, you'll dig deep into as many languages, libraries and frameworks you can get your hands on, building stuff using whatever happens to be popular this month and working insane hours either on the job, or at home after work and on weekends until stupid o'clock.
 </p>

 <p>
-As time goes on, it appears more developers are concerned about their future in the industry if they don't run that hamster wheel full-speed and play, build or learn each new technology that comes along for fear of being left behind.
+As time goes on, it appears more developers are concerned about their future in the industry if they don't keep running on that hamster wheel full-tilt and play, build or learn each new technology that comes along for fear of being left behind.
 This lifestyle is not sustainable, not healthy and certainly not the way to hone ones craft.
 </p>

 </div>